Simploy Testimonial

 How Is Work Comp Calculated?

-Payroll X Rate X Experience Modification Rate
+WC Payroll X WC Rate X Experience Modification Rate

 How Is Work Comp Calculated - Payroll